airbytehq/airbyte/docs/integrations/sources/notion.md

 :::note

-The users stream does not support Incremental - Append sync mode.
+The users stream does not support Incremental sync mode.

 :::